 There are no scrums or line-outs in touch/tag rugby.
 Instead, play restarts with possession behind handed over and the team restarting with a pass or a 'tap' depending on the rules chosen.
 However, the rules in possession will be familiar for people who have played or watched either of the rugby codes - knock ons and forward passes result in a turn over of possession to the other team.
-However, with no kicks at goal allowed, you can award 1, 4 or 5 points for a try as the end result will be the same - the team that scores the most tries will win.
+However, with no kicks at goal allowed - the team that scores the most tries will win.

 By making the sport non-contact, the game is far more about speed and skill than power.
-This makes the game ideal for children learning the sport, firstly because it allows different age groups and mixed gender groups to play together without it being dangerous to do so.
+This makes the game ideal for children learning the sport, as it allows different age groups and mixed gender groups to play together without risk of injury.
 The main advantage though is that by eliminating the option to run straight through an opponent using brute force, attacks must be more subtle in order to break through the defensive line.
-This means that children can focus on learning fundamentals such as passing the ball in front of your teammate for them to run on to, attacking the defensive line at pace and running good angles.
-And whilst defensively the child cannot practice their tackling technique, they can at least learn the fundamentals of working as a cohesive unit, something which will stand them in good stead should they choose to progress onto full contact rugby.
-Indeed, in England, the Rugby Football Union (RFU) has made tag rugby their official version of the sport for age groups up to under 8s.
+This means that children can focus on learning fundamentals such as passing, attacking the defensive line at pace and learning how to hit good angles.
+And whilst defensively the child cannot practice their tackling technique, they can at least learn the fundamentals of working as a cohesive unit, something which will stand them in good stead, should they choose to progress onto full contact rugby.
+Indeed, the Rugby Football Union (RFU) has made tag rugby their official version of the sport for age groups up to under 8s.

 Absolutely not.
 As mentioned, the games are a great way to work on some of the fundamentals of the game, and so are often used by senior teams either as a warm up or during training sessions, and the fact that injuries are less common also can be attractive.
 The game also is perhaps a more socially inclusive sport - adults can play games in mixed groups with a full range of abilities and everyone can enjoy playing.
 The fact that the sport is less physically demanding also means that you can play it at more of a recreational level, unlike full contact rugby which ideally should be played in an organised environment.